 The Parliamentary Commissioner for the Environment, Dr Jan Wright, published a report last month, Changing climate and rising seas: Understanding the science (pdf, 2MB).
 While reading it I marked more than a hundred places where her evidence or reasoning is questionable.
 This post discusses some of those.

-The commissioner’s errors cause concern—just as errors from any prominent public servant cause concern—and her agitation for policy change means she sides with environmental activists against at least half our population, and possibly even three-quarters of our population—those who are not persuaded that global warming is a problem.
+The commissioner’s errors cause concern—just as errors from any prominent public servant1 cause concern—and her agitation for policy change means she sides with environmental activists against at least half our population, and possibly even three-quarters of our population—those who are not persuaded that global warming is a problem.
 You can see that this arises directly from her personal views, Continue Reading →

 IPCC climate talks 2014